Twitter bans former Saudi adviser implicated in Khashoggi murder

 In a blog post, Twitter’s safety team said the former aide to the Saudi crown prince was banned as a result of unspecified violations of its platform-manipulation policies.

-Twitter did not immediately return a message seeking additional information.
+Twitter declined to comment beyond the blog post.
 The social networking service’s rules against platform manipulation prohibit users from engaging in “bulk, aggressive, or deceptive activity that misleads others and/or disrupts their experience.”

 Khashoggi, a Saudi-born dissident and U.S. resident, was killed last year after entering a Saudi Arabian consulate building in Turkey.
 American and Turkish officials have since concluded that his murder was ordered by Mohammed bin Salman, the Saudi crown prince, and have taken action against several of his associates held responsible, including Mr. al-Qahtani, the leader’s former aide and adviser.